Dartmoor Zoological Park: History

 Dartmoor Wildlife Park became the subject of local debate after a 2001 report by the Captive Animals Protection Society raised questions about the welfare of the animals and the conditions in which they were kept.
 The group criticised the living conditions for the animals and the safety barriers, calling for the zoo's licence to be revoked.
 Ellis Daw denied the allegations, pointing to the lack of accidents in the zoo's 33-year history.
-The council were reluctant to revoke the zoo's licence, due to concerns over the future of the animals, but did charge Ellis Daw with 16 offences after the zoo was investigated.
+The council was reluctant to revoke the zoo's licence, due to concerns over the future of the animals, but did charge Ellis Daw with 16 offences after the zoo was investigated.
 All but one of these charges were dropped, but Daw was found guilty of breeding Siberian tigers outside of an organised breeding programme, and of keeping them in poor conditions.
 For this, Daw received a £200 fine and a conditional discharge, and the tigers were sent to a wildlife centre in the Netherlands.